Coronavirus: Working safely in tourism and hospitality

 Guidance published to help businesses in the tourism and hospitality sectors to reopen and work safely

 The Department for the Economy, in partnership with Tourism NI, has published guidance on working safely in the tourism and hospitality sectors during coronavirus.
-This will enable businesses to plan and make preparations following the announcement of reopening dates for the sector.

 It is overarching advice is aimed at local business owners, operators and workers in the following areas: